 The country is consistent with developments elsewhere in the region in that fixed-line telephony use and penetration is declining as subscribers migrate to mobile solutions.
 The mobile sector is well provided with LTE networks, while operators have invested in 5G, with Ericsson as one of the principal vendors.
 Some of these efforts have been made in conjunction with neighbouring Kosovo, with the intention of a seamless 5G corridor along the highway connecting the two countries.

 The country has long sought accession to the European Union (EU) which has benefited its telecoms sector through closer scrutiny of its regulatory regime and through the injection of funding to help modernise infrastructure.
 Albania signed a Stabilisation and Association Agreement with the EU, which came into force in mid-2009.
 As part of the EU pre-accession process, Albania has received financial aid to build public institutions and improve cross-border co-operation under the EU’s Instrument for Pre-Accession Assistance funding mechanism.
-Since June 2014 Albania has been recognised as an official candidate for accession to the EU.
+Albania has been recognised as a candidate country for accession to the EU since June 2014.

 Vodafone Albania, Albtelecom (Eagle Mobile), Telekom Albania (AMC), Cosmote, Turk Telecom, Primo Communications.

 Monitor critical insights with our AI-powered Market Intelligence Platform gathering and analyzing intelligence in real time.
 With AI trained to spot emerging trends and detect new strategic opportunities, our clients use TMT Intelligence to accelerate their growth.

 If you want to know more about it, please see: